xdaTq/InventorySystem/README.md

       ```sql
         $ mysql -u root -p
       ```
       8. If for some reason step `7.` didn't work and you got an `Error` that says something like `Access denied for user 'root@localhost' (using password: NO)` try using the same command and simply type in the password as `root` some times MySQL sets the password as `root` for default.
+Else if you everything worked out you should see something like this.

+      ![database-screenshot][database-screenshot]

+      If you see this prompt with MySQL in you terminal that means your now connected as the database.
+      Note: To display all of the existing databases type in the following query as shown below.

       ```sh
+        SHOW DATABASES;
       ```
+      9.

     * PHP Configuration (Optional)
       <br>
-      8. On MacOS with Silicon Proccesor all of you PHP config files will be found in `/opt/homebrew/etc/` else for normal MacOS with Intel Proccesor you will find you config files in `/usr/local/etc/`.
+      12. On MacOS with Silicon Proccesor all of you PHP config files will be found in `/opt/homebrew/etc/` else for normal MacOS with Intel Proccesor you will find you config files in `/usr/local/etc/`.
       <br>
         Inside this directory navigate to a folder called `php`, and it's optional you dont need to edit anything in that file for the application to work. <br>
         If u want to see all of the users use the command below in the `/opt/homebrew/etc/`.